Dr. Gary Tanchak, D.C.

 Yes, Theragun massage guns can be pretty effective in helping ease back pain.

-A chiropractor, Dr. Jason Wersland was looking for a solution to his pain after a motorcycle accident when he came up with the first massage gun.
+A chiropractor, Dr. Jason Wersland, was looking for a solution to his pain after a motorcycle accident when he came up with the first massage gun.
 Over time, Theragun has evolved to become the leader in the industry.

-holding theragun pro massager
+a hand holding theragun pro massager

 Theragun Pro

-Dr. Jason Wersland Theragun
+photo profile of Dr. Jason Wersland Theragun

 Dr. Jason Wersland, Theragun’s founder.